SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Review current care and care planning.

-Review current treatment and medication; continue making sure person receives the best available appropriate treatment; minimise polypharmacy.
+Review current treatment and medication; minimise polypharmacy.
+Shared decision making about options.
+Give the best available, appropriate treatments.

-Consider referral for specialist palliative care review (if available) and/or other relevant specialist services when problems are complex and difficult to manage.
+Consider specialist palliative care (if available) and/or other relevant specialist services when problems are difficult to manage.

-Agree a current and future care plan with the person and their family.
-Support family carers.
+Agree a current and future care plan with person/family.

 Record, share, and review care plans regularly.